How To Bypass A House Arrest Ankle Bracelet Monitor

 To bypass an ankle monitor

-is really quite simple.
-I am sure you will be able to figure it out.
+To bypass an ankle monitor is quite simple.
+I am sure you can figure it out.
 So here are a few of the obstacles you will have to overcome.

 1 – The first hurdle is the bracelet.
-The bracelet carries within it a fiberoptic cable that if broken cut or bent to the point it cracks creates an alarm.
+The bracelet carries within it a fiber optic cable that if broken cut or bent to the point it cracks creates an alarm.
 If the unit does not detect or detects an interruption it will set off an alarm.
-Result for breaking this is back to Jail, or at least a violation of the house arrest terms.
+Consequences for breaking is going back to Jail, or at least a violation of the house arrest terms.
 I have yet to see anyone able to overcome this hurdle.

 2- A GPS jammer.
 Good try however we can detect this jammer electronically which sends an alarm to your parole officer.
 Plus we can track you via cell signal.
 Here is a quote from one manufacturer on their product.

-“Recently, there has been an increase in awareness of the presence of GPS jammers by law enforcement agencies.
-These ILLEGAL devices are available through many distribution channels and their cost has decreased to a point where many people can afford them.
+“Recently, there has been an increase in awareness of GPS jammers by law enforcement agencies.
+These ILLEGAL devices are available through many distribution channels and their cost has decreased to a point where many people can afford them.”

-3- Cell Phone Signal Jammer- Guess what, we can detect this too.
+3- Cell Phone Signal Jammer- Guess what, this can be detected too.
 So another alarm gets sent and another violation ensues.

 These are just a few of the attempts and countermeasures in your ankle bracelet.
 So next time you consider trying to bypass the system keep in mind that you are probably not the first who tried to do it.
 Chances are we have already developed the technology to counter any attempts to circumvent the house arrest device.